oc-shopaholic/oc-tailwind-shopaholic-theme/docs/user-stories/US10-RestorePassword.md

 # US-10: Restore Password

-As a User I can restore my Password for the Shop so that I can Log in if I do not remember my Password.
+As a User I can restore my Password for the System so that I can Log in if I do not remember my Password.

 ## **Acceptance criteria:**